PradeepLoganathan/pradeepl-blog/content/blog/kubernetes/tekton-getting-started/index.md

   - "post"
 ---

 Tekton provides a cloud-native, standardized set of building blocks for CI/CD systems.
 It is an [open-source project](https://github.com/tektoncd) and is part of the [Continuous Delivery Foundation](https://cd.foundation/projects/) set of projects.
 It runs natively on Kubernetes and can target any platform, language, or cloud.
 It extends the Kubernetes API and provides custom resources to create CI/CD pipelines.
 Tekton aims to make it easier and faster to build, test, and package up your source code.
-It allows developers to build, test, and deploy cloud-native, containerized applications across multiple Kubernetes providers.
+It allows developers to build, test, and deploy cloud-native, containerized applications across multiple Kubernetes providers, build and deploy immutable images, version control IaC etc. Tekton can be used to perform advanced Kubernetes deployment/rollback strategies like blue-green, canary deployment, rolling updates etc.

 Tekton was originally the build system for the Knative serverless workload platform.
 It was converted to a standalone project implementing general-purpose CI/CD platform.
 It was donated to the Continuous Delivery Foundation in March 2019.

+## Tekton Components

+Tekton is composed of the following core components

+1. Tekton Pipelines
+2. Tekton Triggers
+3. Tekton CLI
+4. Tekton Dashboard

-## Tekton Custom Resource Definitions
+## Tekton Pipelines

-Tekton defines a set of Kubernetes Custom Resources that define the building blocks to assemble CI/CD pipelines.
+Tekton uses Kubernetes Custom Resource Definitions (CRD) to define the building blocks used to assemble CI/CD pipelines.The CRD's defined by Tekton are below.

 ### Step